UMI3D/UMI3D-SDK-Documentation/docs/pages/how-to/move-an-asset-at-runtime.md

 t.AddIfNotNull(operation);
 ```

-4. Dispatch the transaction
+### 4. Dispatch the transaction

+Dispatch the transaction.

 ```cs
 t.Dispatch();
 ```

-##Activate interpolation on the property
+## Activate interpolation on the property

 ```cs
 StartInterpolationProperty operation = new StartInterpolationProperty()